With prenatal genetic screening, you can.

 TRUTH

-In the rare instance that results show a high risk for a condition, knowing gives you time to look into additional testing, connect with specialists and find the best medical facility, and more.
+In the rare instance that results show a high risk for a condition, knowing gives you time to look into additional testing, connect with specialists, find the best medical facility, and more.

 It’s not needed.
 Screening is just for families with a history of rare disease.